tatisgordon/Godot-Lobby/README.md

 ## Godot-Lobby

-This is a template to create a multiplayer lobby using Godot.
+ This is a template based on ENet High-level multiplayer to create a multiplayer lobby using Godot.

 ## Features: